flashxio/FlashX-doc/pages/FlashX-Quick-Start-Guide.md

 sudo apt-get install -y libnuma-dev libaio-dev libhwloc-dev
 ```

-Users can use `devtools` or use a URL link to install the FlashR package in R.
+Users can use `devtools` or use a URL link to install FlashR and FlashGraphR in R.
 If users choose to use `devtools`, they need to install `devtools` first:

 ```shell